 I connect with people in a way that is a combo-plate of straightforward, empathetic and smart-ass.
 I use (and will teach you) tools that can help you to recognize and question your limiting beliefs, trust your “gut” instincts and simply remind you to get out of your own way and be present in your life.

-As we get older we find that some of the things that have worked well for us our whole lives start to change, but we keep doing them, thinking things will "go back to normal".
+As we age we often find that some of the things that have worked well for us our whole lives start to change, but we keep doing them, thinking things will "go back to normal".
 Except sometimes they don't.
 And then there is a 'new normal'.

 If what you are doing is no longer working then it's time to do something different.